During the 2020 pandemic, I had time to contemplate my music library and listen to things not always at the top of the pile.

 Still, from the same era, I prefer other examples of these great musicians: Art Farmer’s albums with Cedar Walton are in the right pocket; the Pepper/Hawes collab Living Legend satisfies; Hawes’s At the Piano with Brown and Manne is a masterpiece.

 Barney Kessel Soaring (1976).
 Trio date with Monty Budwig and Jake Hanna (who is great drummer but can’t be heard too clearly in this mix).
 Kessel enlivens various famous ’50s dates with his countrified bebop guitar, but I can’t say I have the measure of the Kessel discography.
 The LP begins with “You Go to My Head” at the fastest clip I’ve ever heard for this old torch ballad.
 Kessel can really play, and his chops are up.
 The original “Soaring” is a light modal investigation in the style of “Invitation” and “Stolen Moments.”
-Not really my thing, but surely a safe bet for Kessel fans.
+Surely a safe bet for Kessel fans.

 Kenny Burrell Tin Tin Deo (1977).
 More my speed is another West Coast guitar trio session on the Concord label from the following year, featuring Kenny Burrell, Reggie Johnson, and Carl Burnett.
 (Reggie Johnson passed away while I was working on this post.)
 Burrell plays only half the notes of Kessel, but Burrell’s warmth is palpable and you can hear him surprise himself in his improvised line.
 The trio sounds tight, I don’t know much of either Johnson or Burnett but it’s all a good vibe.
 The title song is groovy and the ballad “Old Folks” is right in there on the romantic tip.
 The bass feature for “Have You Met Miss Jones” is underwhelming; “I Remember You” done straight down the middle is more like it.
 The surprise repertoire choice is “La Petite Mambo” by Erroll Garner.